top of page

 Natural Treatment Methods for Candida

-Candida flourishes in high, basic, PH levels, and can't stand low, acidic, PH levels.
+Candida flourishes in high PH levels, and can't survive in low PH levels.

-So, anything which helps lower PH to the recommended vaginal levels will help treat candida, as detailed here.
+So, anything which would help lower PH to the recommended vaginal levels will help treat candida, as detailed here.

-The PH scale, is a scale measuring from 1 to 14, lower numbers indicating a "sour", acidic levels, and higher numbers indicating a "sweet", basic level.
+The PH scale is a scale measuring from 1 to 14, lower numbers indicating a "sour", acidic levels, and higher numbers indicating a "sweet", alkaline level.

-You can also combine certain foods which don't encourage a "sweet" basic environment, reintroduce "good" microbial agents and bacteria to the digestive system to re-balance the flora of the body.
+You can combine certain foods which don't encourage a "sweet" alkaline environment, reintroduce "good" microbial agents and bacteria to the digestive system to re-balance the flora of the body.

 Detailed here are natural "grandma's recipes" ways I found to be effective with clients.